d-wiltshire/FluNet/README.md

 Keep in mind that date-time functions are especially specific to the SQL you are using; PostgreSQL differs from MySQL, SQL Server, etc.
 More on PostgreSQL date-time functions can be found here: https://www.sqlshack.com/working-with-date-and-time-functions-in-postgresql/, and here: https://www.postgresql.org/docs/current/functions-datetime.html

-EXTRACT(field FROM source), used with quarter above, can also be used with day, month, year, day of week (DOW), etc.:
+EXTRACT(), used with quarter above, can also be used with day, month, year, day of week (DOW), etc., in the following way:

 ![image](https://github.com/d-wiltshire/FluNet/assets/100863488/97b3a1c5-6726-4899-b4ae-4b476476b418)